filecoin-project/lotus/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Provide daemon/miner/worker and goroutines(if available) for troubleshooting.
+Provide daemon/miner/worker logs, and goroutines(if available) for troubleshooting.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.